apollo

 How does the drug interact with D-Viltis 50 Tablet:

-Although it is a rare adverse effect, Coadministration of Nortriptyline with D-Viltis 50 Tablet might raise serotonin hormone levels in the body, affecting the brain and nerve cells.
-Increased serotonin hormone can lead to side effects.
+Co-administration of citalopram and D-Viltis 50 Tablet might raise serotonin hormone levels in the body and may affect the brain or nerve cells.
+Increased serotonin hormone can lead to severe side effects.

 How to manage the interaction:

-Taking Nortriptyline with D-Viltis 50 Tablet together can result in an interaction, it can be taken if your doctor has advised it.
-However, if you experience confusion, hallucination, seizure, extreme changes in blood pressure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremors, incoordination, stomach cramps, nausea, vomiting, and diarrhea contact a doctor immediately.
-Do not discontinue any medications without consulting a doctor.
+Co-administration of citalopram and D-Viltis 50 Tablet can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like confusion, hallucination, seizure, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, muscle spasm or stiffness, tremor, incoordination, stomach cramps, nausea, vomiting, and diarrhea, consult the doctor immediately.
+Do not stop using any medications without a doctor's advice.

 Severe